MichelaPozzi/2025-topic-03-group-04/README.md

     -   positive coefficients (purple bars) indicate features that increase the probability of RNA-binding
-    -   negative coefficients (blue bars) indicate features that decrease the probability of RNA-binding\
+    -   negative coefficients (green bars) indicate features that decrease the probability of RNA-binding\
         -\>EMD has the strongest influence on the probability of RNA-binding